OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-jquery.md

     </div>
     ```

-6. Replace the generated `main` tag with the following markup and save the file.
+6. Within **index.html**, replace the generated `main` tag with the following markup, and save the file.

     ```html
     <div id="content-main">